dvidalolz/budget-tracker/DESIGN.md

 * Consider the details of the expense and income as defaults, and how it plays out in the inputtype and subtype retrieval.
 (When it comes to inputtype and subtype, the purpose of retrieval from their respective repositories is to provide all user's inputtypes and subtypes for categorizing visualizations).
 The Input will include these already.
 The way it is currently designed, there is no need to include it in the inputtype/subtype repository.
 * Consider adding loggers {done}
 * consider the implications of working with jpa annotations and jdbc template (different errors could be thrown) {got rid of jpa}
+* Logging and exception handling aspects are broken now because of the nuances of jdbcTemplate.
+Perhaps ignore them for now and create all aspects later at once?
+* Consider the implications of restapi catching specific exceptions
+* Consider tidying up the propagation of errors and stuff up the chain of exceptions
+* Consider - do I need the same input validation exception handling as my accountcontroller?
+Maybe, but maybe not because you have exception handlers handling specific exceptions thrown by ur service and repo layer